tryolabs/norfair/demos/motmetrics4norfair/README.md

 ## Instructions

-Build and run the Docker container with `./run.sh`.
-This will generate the default metrics.
+1. Build and run the Docker container with `./run.sh`.
+2. Within the container, run `python motmetrics4norfair.py /MOT17/train/`.

-For more advanced use cases, within the container you can display the motmetrics4norfair instructions (replace `motmetrics4norfair.py` with `motmetrics4norfair_xyah.py` or `motmetrics4bytetrack.py` as needed):
+3. For more advanced use cases, within the container you can display the motmetrics4norfair instructions (replace `motmetrics4norfair.py` with `motmetrics4norfair_xyah.py` or `motmetrics4bytetrack.py` as needed):

 ```bash
 python motmetrics4norfair.py --help